Welcome to Year 1

 This is the page for Class 3 and 4.
 You will be able to find out about our exciting learning experiences in school each week and see photos of us having fun.
 We'll also post some links to learning resources we've used in school so you can continue learning at home!
 Make sure you also visit the Airhead section where you will find different online resources to help with your learning.

-The year ones have seen vegetables growing, they have pulled and dug them up, they have packed them in the shop.
+The year ones have seen vegetables growing.
+They have pulled and dug them up, as well as packing them in the shop.
 So this week they have planted seeds to understand better how vegetables grow.
 The children have also designed bags and have begun sewing a decoration to put on them.
 Both year one teacher have been amazed at how competent the children have been at sewing!

 Hammonds Farm and Sainsburys